0xknwn/starknet-modular-account/docs/roadmap.md

   except if some blocage is performed.
 Allow to run later transaction with a model with an incentive for triggering bots
 - onchain multi-signature

+## Signers

+- ERC-165 signers generated a message you sign with your real signer.
+The message format should be compliant with ERC-165 and interpreted by the signer that could present it correctly on your phone

 ## Dapps and SDKs